 You Do Not Have to Agree to Settle Your Workers’ Compensation Case

 You do not have to negotiate a workers’ compensation settlement if you do not want to, but many people find this advantageous.
-The workers’ comp attorneys from our firm can review your circumstances and help you understand:
+An attorney from our firm can review your circumstances and help you understand:

 - The types of settlements available